design & build

 new-build for nursing home in Amsteldorp, Amsterdam-Oost

-De Open Hof, a nursing home of Stichting Woonzorg Nederland, which is popular and well-known in the neighborhood of Amsteldorp, is for a large part being rebuilt.
+De Open Hof, a nursing home of Zorggroep Amsterdam Oost, which is well-known in the neighborhood of Amsteldorp, is for a large part being rebuilt.
 With this assignment, bureau SLA investigated how to provide better care for the residents.
 Quality homes for the elderly in Amsterdam are desperately needed.
 Moreover, senior citizens are an important residential group in our city.
 Hence the question: how do you ensure that seniors can spend their old age in a qualitative way?

-The new courtyard at the nursing home will soon give residents a peaceful green environment.
+The new courtyard of the nursing home will soon give residents a peaceful green environment.
 To this end the current courtyard will be enlarged and designed in such a way that the garden is interesting at every level.
-All residents will have a beautiful view of a green environment from their homes.
-The courtyard also offers them a peaceful place, around the courtyard they live sheltered behind the trees, but still in the middle of the bustling city.
+All residents will have a beautiful view of the garden from their homes.
+The courtyard also offers them a peaceful place, as they live sheltered behind the trees, but still in the middle of the bustling city.
 With a new gate to the street, the courtyard becomes an open and accessible meeting place for the Amstelbuurt.

-An important feature of the new building, is that the relationship with the city is maintained.
-By creating a wide living corridor around the private rooms, preventing corridor access, we kill two birds with one stone.
+An important feature of the new building, is to maintain the relationship with the city.
+By creating a wide living corridor around the private rooms, preventing traditional corridor access, we kill two birds with one stone.
 One has a nice view on the city and at the same time plenty of daylight.
-The corridor is not a dark place, but an open living space for the residents with important spatial properties.
-In this way, the corridor has a second function: it provides a noise buffer between the adjacent motorway and the private spaces.
+The corridor is not a dark place, but an open living space for the residents, with important spatial properties.
+In this way, the corridor has a second function: it provides a noise buffer between the adjacent motorway and the private studios.
 This intervention improves the living quality of the residents, while offering a nice solution for the otherwise expensive, soundproof facade.

 facts & figures